euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 The Workspace ONE splash screen should be shown at launch, Other SDK screens might also be shown depending on the configuration in the management console.
-See the [User Interface Screen Capture Images] in the appendix to this document.
+See the [Appendix: User Interface Screen Capture Images].

 After completing the above, you can proceed to: